Fork me on GitHub

 When the server is started, it connects to the Redis server and uses the indexes in the key-value store.

-Indexing regenerates the indexes in the Redis server – you do not have to restart the server for that.
+Indexing regenerates the indexes in the Redis server – you do not have to restart the server running Picky.

 Accessing